Performance Intelligence · Pillar

 That is the right question, and it is the one the platforms were never built to answer.

 The thesis.
-Seismic, Allego, Zenarate, Yoodli, and Gong each answer a real and narrow question.
+The combined Seismic and Highspot platform, Allego 8, Zenarate, Yoodli, and Gong (now including Gong Enable) each answer a real and narrow question.
 None of them answers the question the board keeps asking.
 That question is a behavioral intelligence question and it sits one altitude above the entire enablement stack.
-This article walks through what each platform actually does, what each platform cannot do by design, and what the altitude above the stack looks like.
+This article walks through what each platform actually does, what each platform cannot do by design, and what the altitude above the stack looks like after the category consolidation and AI expansion of early 2026.

 The Question the Platforms Cannot Answer